GaetanLepage/phd_defense_slides/slides/2_simulator/0_index.typ

   #set text(size: 1.2em)
   - Complete solution for modelling various acoustic robotics scenarios
   - High-level, intuitive API to easily and quickly build on top of
-  - Extraction of various spectral representation of simulated signals
+  - Extraction of various spectral representations of simulated signals
   - Great flexibility allowing for various use-cases:
     - Dataset generation
     - Modelling interactive scenarios where both microphones and sources can move